ositaka/soul-healing-decapcms/data/page/home.md

     title: A Unique Connection with the Spirit World
     image: /images/14aecb28-9752-42b4-aa38-c7b8a3c831a1.jpg
-    text: Through years of devotion, Tiago has cultivated a special relationship with spirit healers—those guides who assist him in this work.
+    text: Through years of devotion, Tiago has cultivated a special relationship with healers in the spirit world—those guides who assist him in this work.
       This bond allows for a sharper, more precise flow of healing power, tailored to your unique needs.
 Whether wounds are of the body, heart, mind, or spirit, the energy flows where it is most needed, guided by a wisdom far greater than Tiago's own.
   - type: text_only
     section_type: text_only
     main_menu: